Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: All Season

-So far these tires have been great minus the road noise.
+So far, these tires have been great, minus the road noise.

 Off-Road Traction: These tires are meant for off-road.
 Though I don’t wheel them too hard, I’ve been through moderate rocky trails that require crawling, snow, mud, and your basic fire road trails.
-These tires handle anything you throw at them and inspire a ton of confidence doing so.
+These tires handle anything you throw at them and inspire a ton of confidence while doing so.

-Tread life: So far I have 35k miles on these and they are still going strong with about 50% tread life left.
-They do require some more frequent rotation though.
+Tread life: So far, I have 35k miles on these, and they are still going strong with about 50% tread life left.
+They do require some more frequent rotation, though.

-Ride Comfort and Noise: You will not be able to escape road noise going with an M/T tire.
-These aggressive tread blocks are definitely noisy on the road and get even noisier as they break-in.
+Ride Comfort and Noise: You will not be able to escape road noise with an M/T tire.
+These aggressive tread blocks are definitely noisy on the road and get even noisier as they break in.
 Being a 10-ply also makes it a stiff ride for our smaller 4Runners.
 Running 30PSI on-road really helps this.
 But the noise is relative.
 Some people can handle it.
 But I’d say if you commute with your rig, these will get annoying.

 6. Torn Saetern (@torndown4what) Nitto